 — Every culture has these subcultures that exert their powers without being seen, with almost no evidence of actual existence, like huge dents in the fabric of the Universe that are caused by extraordinary masses and gravitation.
 There and not there.
 There are many secret fraternal Orders that bind their members through vows of confidentiality; they pride themselves on being outsiders, secure in being blessed with wisdom or missions only they can understand, seeing their functions as absolute necessities though they oppose custom, tradition, and convention; they think themselves entitled to behave according to their own dictates, like mobsters, or mad poets, or drunken professors making up shit.

 –Isaac Newton had a precise mathematical mind, but it was counterbalanced by his interest in Hermeticism.
-Its mystic conceptual framework of sympathies and antipathies surely inspired his laws of motion and gravity as much as his Edenic apple fall epiphany.
+Its mystic conceptual framework of sympathies and antipathies surely inspired his laws of motion and gravity as much as his falling apple epiphany, which no doubt happened in the Fall.
 His very brain chemistry had been altered by experiments in hermetic alchemy, with exposure to elemental mercury and its fumes.
 Intoxicated by Mercury.
 How ironic that his neat, orderly constructs of planetary motion should eventually be undone by the wobble in the planet Mercury that caught Albert Einstein’s attention, the wobble caused by the curve of the huge dent in space/time created by the immense gravity of the Sun.

 –The chronology of the legends surrounding the V.D. fits if you consider that he might have been an architect and polymath named Imhotep, a priest of Ra, who lived around the 27th Century BCE.
 Somehow, 3,000 years after his death, Imhotep gets associated with both Thoth and Hermes.
 Still, he got deified in his own name and granted the power to interact with the living.
 There’s a side theory.
 Some of the legends surrounding Imhotep bear similarities to the biblical story of Joseph, but that’s a coat of a different color.